Potassium Is the Most Important Electrolyte

-It's very difficult to fix diabetes, in fact, without enough potassium-which means without enough vegetables.
+It's very difficult to fix diabetes without enough potassium, which means - without enough vegetables.

-So, if you eat more potassium, your need for insulin is decreased as well.
+So, if you eat more potassium, your need for insulin would be decreased as well.

 Diuretics will also leach potassium out of the body.

-A good way to tell you if you're potassium deficient is that your blood pressure will go up, and you won't be absorbing calcium as you need to.
+A good way to tell you if you're potassium deficient is that your blood pressure goes up, and you don't absorb calcium as needed.